SKY-Studio-cn/SKY-Code/README.md

 ## **What is it？**

 *   A modified version of TurboWarp.
+*   Run Scratch projects faster.

 ## **What can it do？**
 *    For us
-     * Better to make apps for SKY UI/OS
+     * Better to update SKY UI/OS
 *    For Developers

      * Better to make apps for SKY UI/OS